-While for some countries like Denmark, Norway and the Netherlands the survey participants were all medical doctors, the biggest group of Saudi Arabian participants were healthcare professionals (e.g. nurses, paramedics, physiotherapists, midwifes) as they accounted for 63% of participants.
-The share of medical doctors from Saudi Arabia was 29% and the share hospital managers/directors 8% respectively.
-On the other end of the spectrum, in the United States of America, 99% of the participants were medical doctors, and just 1% of all survey participants were healthcare professionals.
-On the other hand, a relatively high number of hospital managers / directors participated in Finland, with a share of 25% of the total votes from Finland.
-In contrast, in India the share of medical doctors from India was 71% and of hospital managers / directors 11% respectively.
+While for some countries like Sweden, Norway and the Netherlands the survey participants were all medical doctors, the biggest group of Singapore participants were healthcare professionals (e.g. nurses, paramedics, physiotherapists, midwifes) as they accounted for 70% of participants.
+The share of medical doctors from Singapore was 23% and the share hospital managers/directors 7% respectively.
+On the other end of the spectrum, in the United States of America 94% of the participants were medical doctors, and 4% of all survey participants were healthcare professionals and just 2% were hospital managers/directors.
+On the other hand, a relatively high number of hospital managers / directors participated in India, with a share of 34% of the total votes from Finland.